Artis-M/Blazor-Client/README.md

 Current features:

--Get a list of product listings from an API server -Add a new product/product listing.
+- Get a list of product listings from an API server
+- Add a new product/product listing.

 To be added:
   - Add a option to delete a product.